-Elite Clearing and Forwarding (Pty) Ltd is an expert international shipping company offering comprehensive logistics & freight solutions.
+Elite Clearing & Forwarding (Pty) Ltd is an expert international shipping company offering comprehensive logistics & freight solutions.

 Whatever industry you work in, the chances are that at some point you rely on logistics.
 Whether it’s a question of importing essential supplies, or getting your own products to foreign markets, virtually every company has to, at some point, entrust the cargo that makes it possible for them to do business to someone else, often over a long distance with plenty of potential hazards along the way.
 Elite Clearing and Forwarding is a company dedicated towards making that part of your business as painless as possible.

 As Ben Van Rensburg, Elite Clearing and Forwarding’s Managing Director explains, “We see ourselves as a logistical management company.
 We manage the process from A-Z, making sure everyone involved does whatever is needed to get cargo from the start to the end of its journey with the least possible risk and in the most cost effective way.”